Fluffy-Bean/image-gallery/README.md

     mkdir images/thumbnails
     mkdir images/previews

 This'll make 3 new folders.
 That is where all the uploaded images will be held in.
-But before you go anywhere, you will need to ```chown``` them so Nginx can access them, a simple way of doing this is ```chown www-data:www-data -R images``` this will give Nginx access to the folder and all of its content.
+But before you go anywhere, you will need to ```chown``` the folders so Nginx can access the images within them, so do the following:

+    chown www-data:www-data -R images

 ### Creating an account
-For now, there is no automated way of doing this, so you will have to go into your database on a terminal and type the following command ```INSERT INTO tokens (code, used) VALUES('UserToken', False)```.
-You have now made a token that you can use to make an account with.
+For now, there is no automated way of doing this, so you will have to go into your database on a terminal and type the following command:

+    INSERT INTO tokens (code, used) VALUES('UserToken', False)

 Head over to the Login section off the app and click the Need an account button, from there you can enter your own details.
-Once you get to the token section enter ```UserToken```.
+Once you get to the token section enter __UserToken__.
 And with that, you have now set up your own image gallery!

 ## Usage
 ### Admin